-Want to gain five years of relevant work experience at one of Australia's best modern universities*?
+Want to gain four years of relevant work experience at one of Australia's best modern universities*?
 Want to graduate with no HECS?
 Want to leave high school starting on a competitive salary?

 UOW Management Cadetship Program